Housing and Residential Life

 What kitchen facilities are available for residents in my hall?

 Every floor has a microwave in the laundry room.
 There is one kitchen in the Goldsworthy basement.
-The hall has some pots and pans for use, but you will probably want to bring some of your own.

 What amenities, such as pool tables, weight rooms, etc., does the hall have?